HighStrap/lib-slim/README.md

 # lib-slim
-Slimmer layout for Library control in list view
+Slimmer layout for Library control in list view.
+Add cg-slimlib to the control, and add css to theme or page.